 Criteria will be weighted equally.

-A maximum of 24 students will be admitted in the Fall and the Spring semester.
+A maximum of 24 students will be admitted in the Fall and the Spring semesters.
+The maximum number of students accepted to each concentration will be twelve per semester.
 Requirements must be fulfilled no later than the semester immediately prior to desired admission.

 In order to retain a position in the program, the student must: